-Two convictions resulting from arrests in 2007 and 2008 were reversed and remanded.

-^a Twenty 2002 arrest charges led to convictions for aggravated assault (6), sexual abuse (6), molestation of a child (3), child or vulnerable adult abuse (2), indecent exposure, sexual conduct with a minor, and contributing to delinquency and dependency.

-^b Fifteen 2003 arrest charges led to convictions for sexual conduct with a minor (6), sexual abuse (4), aggravated assault (3), unlawful imprisonment, and molestation of a child.

-^c Eighteen 2004 arrest charges led to convictions for sexual abuse (9), aggravated assault (3), assault, unlawful imprisonment, sexual conduct with a minor, adultery, aggravated harassment, and bigamy.

-^d Twenty-four 2005 arrest charges led to convictions for sexual abuse (9), aggravated assault (6), sexual conduct with a minor (5), assault (2), public sexual indecency, and molestation of a child.

-^e Twenty-two 2006 arrest charges led to convictions for aggravated assault (7), sexual abuse (6), sexual conduct with a minor (3), kidnapping (2), molestation of a child (2), 2nd degree failure to appear, and a prescription-only drug offense.

-^f Twenty-seven 2007 arrest charges led to convictions for aggravated assault (8), sexual conduct with a minor (6), sexual abuse (6), child or vulnerable adult abuse (3), kidnapping (2), assault, and 1st degree criminal trespassing.

-9 Thirteen 2008 arrest charges led to convictions for sexual abuse (5), kidnapping (3), aggravated assault, sexual conduct with a minor, molestation of a child, disorderly conduct, and child or vulnerable adult abuse.

-^h Twenty-one 2009 arrest charges led to convictions for sexual conduct with a minor (10), aggravated assault (5), sexual abuse (3), kidnapping, molestation of a child, and child or vulnerable adult abuse.

-i Twenty-one 2010 arrest charges led to convictions for sexual abuse (10), aggravated assault (6), kidnapping (3), sexual conduct with a minor, and child or vulnerable adult abuse.

-^j Twenty-five 2011 arrest charges led to convictions for sexual abuse (6), aggravated assault (5), child or vulnerable adult abuse (4), sexual conduct with a minor (3), kidnapping (2), unlawful imprisonment, molestation of a child, stalking, a prescription-only drug offense, and a narcotic drug offense.
+- \ Two convictions resulting from arrests in 2007 and 2008 were reversed and remanded. - a Fifteen 2003 arrest charges led to convictions for sexual conduct with a minor (6), sexual abuse (4), aggravated assault (3), unlawful imprisonment, and molestation of a child. - b Eighteen 2004 arrest charges led to convictions for sexual abuse (9), aggravated assault (3), assault, unlawful imprisonment, sexual conduct with a minor, adultery, aggravated harassment, and bigamy. - c Twenty-three 2005 arrest charges led to convictions for sexual abuse (9), aggravated assault (6), sexual conduct with a minor (4), assault (2), public sexual indecency, and molestation of a child. - d Twenty-three 2006 arrest charges led to convictions for aggravated assault (7), sexual abuse (6), sexual conduct with a minor (4), kidnapping (2), molestation of a child (2), 2nd degree failure to appear, and a prescription-only drug offense. - e Twenty-seven 2007 arrest charges led to convictions for aggravated assault (8), sexual conduct with a minor (6), sexual abuse (6), child or vulnerable adult abuse (3), kidnapping (2), assault, and 1st degree criminal trespassing. - Fourteen 2008 arrest charges led to convictions for sexual abuse (5), kidnapping (3), sexual conduct with a minor (2), aggravated assault, molestation of a child, disorderly conduct, and child or vulnerable adult abuse. - Twenty-one 2009 arrest charges led to convictions for sexual conduct with a minor (10), aggravated assault (5), sexual abuse (3), kidnapping, molestation of a child, and child or vulnerable adult abuse. - h Twenty-three 2010 arrest charges led to convictions for sexual abuse (11), aggravated assault (7), kidnapping (3), sexual conduct with a minor, and child or vulnerable adult abuse. - Twenty-seven 2011 arrest charges led to convictions for sexual abuse (6), aggravated assault (5), child or vulnerable adult abuse (5), sexual conduct with a minor (3), kidnapping (3), unlawful imprisonment, molestation of a child, stalking, a prescription-only drug offense, and a narcotic drug offense. - j Twenty-five 2012 arrest charges led to convictions for sexual abuse (9), aggravated assault (7), kidnapping (5), molestation of a child (2), sexual conduct with a minor, and a marijuana drug offense.